banner

 };

 Now, let's continue to look at the initialization of the event.
-This mainly involves obtaining the detailed information of the corresponding event from the msg and assigning it to the corresponding event object.
+This mainly involves obtaining the detailed information of the corresponding event from the message and assigning it to the corresponding event object.

 // Initialize the key event